bw1129/PIDtoolbox/README.md

 PIDtoolbox will import .bbl, .bfl, or .csv files, but there are a few things you need to know:

 (i) Optional: If you wish to use .bbl or .bfl files directly, you will need to have a copy of 'blackbox_decode.exe' in the same directory as your .bbl/.bfl files. 'blackbox_decode.exe' is part of Betaflight/cleanflight blackbox-tools, and can be downloaded here:
-<a href="https://github.com/cleanflight/blackbox-tools target="blank">cleanflight/blackbox-tools</a>
-<a href="https://github.com/betaflight/blackbox-tools target="blank">betaflight/blackbox-tools</a>
+<a href="https://www.github.com/betaflight/blackbox-tools" target="blank">(Betaflight Blackbox-tools)</a>

-(ii) Recommended: Use .csv files, BUT NOTE, you convert your your .bbl or .bfl file to a .csv file using Betaflight Blackbox-log-viewer.
+(ii) Recommended: Use .csv files!
+BUT NOTE, you MUST convert your your .bbl or .bfl file to a .csv file using Betaflight Blackbox-log-viewer.
 Save as .csv from there please!

 Betaflight Blackbox-log-viewer can be downloaded here:
-<a href="https://github.com/betaflight/blackbox-log-viewer/releases target="blank">betaflight/blackbox-log-viewer/releases</a>
+<a href="https://www.github.com/betaflight/blackbox-log-viewer/releases" target="blank">(Betaflight Blackbox-log-viewer)</a>

-If you have issues installing Matlab runtime, or running  PIDtoolbox, please drop a post to the Betaflight BlackBox Log Review Facebook group: <a href="https://www.facebook.com/groups/291745494678694/?ref=bookmarks target="blank">Betaflight BlackBox Log Review Facebook group</a>
+If you have issues installing Matlab runtime, or running  PIDtoolbox, please drop a post to the Betaflight BlackBox Log Review Facebook group: <a href="https://www.facebook.com/groups/291745494678694/?ref=bookmarks" target="blank">(Betaflight BlackBox Log Review Facebook group)</a>

 Now, let's get on with a few examples: